DTSL/tap-chargebee/README.md

    The `site` parameter represents the name of your specific Chargebee site (e.g. `https://{site}.chargebee.com/api/v2/subscriptions`)

    The `product_catalog` is which Chargebee product catalog to use.
 Valid arguments are `1.0` or `2.0`

+   The `schemaless` variable to pull data without aligning with input schema

 4. Run the Tap in Discovery Mode